What is a Crisis?

 Walk-in Crisis Care

-Axis Health System crisis services are located at the Crisis Walk-in Clinic in Montrose, Co and Crossroads in Durango,Co.
+Axis Health System crisis services are located at the Regional Crisis Center – Montrose and Regional Crisis Center – Durango.
 When a person visits those locations, Axis staff will work with them to ensure their safety and see that they receive the resources and care they need to get back on their feet.
 If a person is unsure of what kind of care they need, Axis staff can work with them to determine which of our clinics and services will be most helpful.

 The Axis Crisis Care Experience